-Take a moment and look through the pictures in this wonderful photo essay of the lives of Chinese adoptees in America taken by a Chinese journalist, Meng Ha, studying in the US–Chinese Adoptees at Home in America.
+Take a moment and look through the pictures in this wonderful photo essay of the lives of Chinese adoptees in America taken by a Chinese journalist, Meng Ha, studying in the US — Chinese Adoptees at Home in America.
 Ha was interested in what happened to the multiple thousands of Chinese children adopted internationally to the US.
-The pictures are a wonderful cross section of Chinese adopted kids and their families capturing the every day moments in lives.
+The pictures are a wonderful cross-section of Chinese adopted kids and their families, capturing the everyday moments in their lives.

-Ha was interested in how they lived and how the adapted as minorities in their families and society.
+Ha was interested in how they lived and how they adapted as minorities in their families and society.

 “At the beginning, I felt very appreciative for the American families,” Ms. Han said.
 “Otherwise these children will live in a bad situation in China.”